OperationSpark/first-website/README.md

 * Click on the _gear_ icon at the top left above the project folders and select "Show Hidden Files."
 * At the bottom of the `.gitignore` file, on a blank line add `.*`
 * Then, on delete lines 26 and 27 which contain `bower_components`
 * Save the `.gitignore` file, and close it.
-We've asked git to ignore the Cloud9 IDE configuration files - there's no need for us to manage these in our git version control.
+We've asked git to ignore the Codenvy IDE configuration files - there's no need for us to manage these in our git version control.

 ### TODO 12 : Go Live

 Let's put our site on the Internet so that anyone can look at it!

-With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your Cloud9 workspace up to your GitHub repository, your page will be live on the Internet.
+With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your Codenvy workspace up to your GitHub repository, your page will be live on the Internet.

 To do so, you'll need to enter the following git commands into your bash terminal.
-Select the bash terminal in the Console View - the bottom window pane in Cloud9.
+Select the bash terminal in the Console View - the bottom window pane in Codenvy.

 Enter the following commands, and be careful to place your spaces correctly and press `ENTER` after each one.
 Read the results of each command and check for errors.